bishalkar10/Movies-App/README.md

 - I have added a loading Screen in the **Details** page.
 So, while API call isn't finished a loading screen will be shown to the user.
 - Infinite scroll is implemented in two pages.

-Bonus : Visit https://lively-flan-375b2d.netlify.app/trending_gallery or https://lively-flan-375b2d.netlify.app/discover_gallery and then resize the window.
+Bonus : Visit Trending Gallery or Discover Gallery section of the app and then resize the window.
 See the optimization.

 # Installation :
 Visit the repo and then :